shawn-exe/MAD-programs/README.md

 # Mobile App Development (MAD) Programs Repository

 Welcome to the Mobile App Development (MAD) Programs Repository! 🚀 This repository contains a collection of Part A programs for the Mobile App Development course.

+Feel free to reach out to [Arshad Bhai🧑🏽‍💻](https://github.com/Arshad59) for any specific questions or clarifications.
+If you have any suggestions or improvements for this repository, don't hesitate to contribute.📱💻
 ## Getting Started

 To execute these programs in Android Studio, follow these steps: